Ultracold Bose gases in disorder potentials with spatiotemporal dynamics: Supplementary Material

+where $n_0(\bm{r})$ is the Thomas-Fermi density distribution.
 The heating of the thermal fraction is described by ${\ts=P(t)\gamma}$.
 We get the heating rate $P(t)$ from the numerical simulation and incorporate the time dependence of $\vavg$ as shown in \Cref{fig:supp_figure1}.
 Evaporation from the thermal fraction is captured by

 where $1/\tevap$ is the evaporation rate and ${U_0=\SI{438}{\nano\kelvin}\times\boltzmann}$ the trap depth.
 The evaporation rate

 depends on the elastic scattering rate $1/\tcoll$ and the probability of collision events which leave one of the particles in a state with energy $>U_0$~\cite{pethick_smith_2008}.
 We calculate the scattering rate